Drinks or a Glass of Wine

 For ample information on Greek wine, varieties and everything that has to do with wine, go to The Greek Wine Insider.

-Great advice on how to identify, select and taste wine by our expert sommelier, held in a lovely location in central Athens.
-Discover the differences between the wines of Santorini, Crete, Monemvasia and Northern Greece.
-By this refreshing approach, you'll build up your Greek wine knowledge, allowing you to understand how to taste our precious wine in combination with various cheeses and smoked hams, all produced exclusively in Greece.
-One thing is certain, when this tasting reaches its conclusion, you will be in love with all types of Greek wine!
+Get some great advice on how to identify, select and taste wine by our expert sommelier.
+Held in central Athens, you'll go on a journey through the wine regions of Greece and get a better understanding and knowledge of wine in general, in combination with various cheeses and smoked hams, all produced in Greece.
+One thing is certain, when our tasting reaches its conclusion, you will be in love with all types of Greek wine!